tomyqg/STM32F7-USB-host-ME906-lwIP-MQTT/README.md

 Configuration & building
 ------------------------

+When you want to use *32F746GDISCOVERY* board:

     $ mkdir output
     $ cd output
     $ cmake -C../configurations/ST_32F746GDISCOVERY/distortosConfiguration.cmake .. -GNinja
+    $ ninja

+When you want to use *NUCLEO-F767ZI* board:

+    $ mkdir output
+    $ cd output
+    $ cmake -C../configurations/ST_NUCLEO-F767ZI/distortosConfiguration.cmake .. -GNinja
     $ ninja

 For more in-depth instructions see `distortos/README.md`.